What is credit history?

 Lenders use your credit history to determine whether to approve you for a loan or a credit card, as well as the size of your credit limit.
 Your credit history also influences the interest rate or cost of the loan you would be eligible for.

-Say you have a limited or no credit history because you’ve never used credit or just started (a situation many young consumers experience).
+Say you have a limited or no credit history because you’ve never used credit or you’re a young adult who is just starting out on your own.
 If you apply for a top-tier rewards credit card to help, you will likely be turned down due to insufficient credit history.

 On the other hand, a long credit history full of on-time payments and responsible credit use can help you qualify for the best credit cards or secure a mortgage at a favorable interest rate.

 You can get a full picture of your credit history by ordering your credit reports from the three major bureaus.
-You are entitled by law to a copy of your credit report for free from each of the three credit bureaus once a year (until the end of 2023, the credit bureaus are providing a free copy each week to help people recover from any pandemic impact).
+You are entitled to a copy of your credit report for free from each of the three credit bureaus once a week.
 Remember that these reports don’t provide your score for free, and that you’ll need to purchase it from them or get it for free from credit card issuers and other services that provide it as a customer benefit.

 Reviewing your credit report can help you better understand your financial challenges and areas that need improvement.
 It’s also good to ensure the information is correct.
 Sometimes credit reports can contain outdated or incorrect information which can wrongly prevent you from receiving access to credit, loans and good interest rates.